-It is "premature," Mr. Schneider warned, to judge a five-year effort using data from the first two years.
-Third-year data isolating results from pilot New Futures schools will offer a better gauge, he said.

-But he speculated that the focus on atrick youths in the project cities and efforts to address their needs beyond the classroom.
+It is "premature," Mr. Schneider warned. to judge a five-year effort using data from the first two years.
+Third-year data isolating results from pilot New Futures schools will offer a better gauge, he said. \\\ But he speculated that the focus on at risk youths in the project cities and efforts to address their needs beyond the classroom dropout rates across grades and better per-formance on some measures for middle school students than for high-school studenta de la companya Since this is largely a middle-school initiative," Mr. Schneider said, "it's a hopeful sign."

-may have contributed to some modest
+THE RESIDENCE OF THE PARTY OF T may have contributed to some modest gains.

-"It is conceivable that, because of a greater awareness of needs, the general population may in fact be affected in positive ways," he said.
+"It is conceivable that; because of a greater awareness of needs; the general population may in fact be effected in positive ways," he said, "The said of the reduction in